-36. Financial lease is a form of short- to medium-term financing that businesses use to acquire durable assets, instead of borrowing to purchase them.
+- 36. Financial lease is a form of short to medium-term financing that businesses use to acquire durable assets, instead of borrowing to purchase them.
 It allows MSMEs to preserve cash resources as it requires no or only a small down payment.
 This feature makes it a valuable option for start-ups that lack the necessary funds to buy equipment or MSMEs that do not qualify for commercial credit (see para.
 21).
-A financial lease can also be helpful for MSMEs in financial difficulties, in particular when the leased asset (e.g., equipment) generates cash flow.
+A financial lease can also be helpful for MSMEs in financial difficulties, in particular when the leased asset (e.g. equipment) generates cash flow.
 Leasing, however, can be more expensive than an outright purchase due to the higher cost of paying for the leased asset over its economic life.
-Furthermore, MSMEs' failure to honour their lease payment usually results in repossession of the leased asset by the lessor, which could compromise the MSME's business operations.

-37. Leasing may become a costly financing option for MSMEs if the legal basis for the lessor's right to repossession on default is inadequate, or if there is no public registration requirement, as it is required for certain leases in the Model Law on Secured Transactions, to reduce the risk of an unauthorized sale of the leased assets by the lessee.
+Furthermore, MSMEs' failure to honour their lease payment usually results in repossession of the leased asset by the lessor, which could compromise the MSME's business operations. - 37.
+Leasing may become a costly financing option for MSMEs if the legal basis for the lessor's right to repossession on default is inadequate, or if there is no public registration requirement to reduce the risk of an unauthorized sale of the leased assets by the lessee.
 Similarly, inadequate norms on the formation, licensing and operation of leasing companies may result in unnecessarily high leasing costs.
 Leasing companies are usually non-deposit taking institutions and they are subject to less stringent capital requirements than banks.
 While this may afford them more flexibility, it may also constrain them to source funds from more volatile markets that may affect the terms and conditions under which they can lease equipment or other assets to MSMEs.
-One of the major constraints on the ability of accredited financial institutions to provide MSME financing in the form of leasing may be limitations resulting from local prudential regulations regarding minimum regulatory capital.
+One of the major constraints on the ability of regulated financial institutions to provide MSME financing in the form of leasing may be limitations resulting from local prudential regulations regarding minimum regulatory capital.
 This may make leasing unprofitable for such institutions, thus limiting MSMEs' options to access this form of financing.

-F. Receivable financing
+F. Receivable Financing

-38. Receivable financing refers to any financing arrangement that uses an amount payable by one party to another for goods or services as the basis for advancing funds to the party to whom the payment is owed.
-Financing can take the form of an outright sale of the receivable at a discount or the receivable being used as collateral to secure a loan.

-39. Factoring is a type of receivable financing and is traditionally used to finance the activities of MSMEs.14 In order to decide whether to purchase receivables, besides the enforceability of its rights to payment the factor primarily focuses on the credit-worthiness of the enterprise's customers who owe payment of the receivable to it, as evidenced by the invoices, rather than on the enterprise's financial statements, fixed collateralizable assets or credit history.
-MSMEs with a pool of creditworthy customers can often obtain financing from a factor at better terms than they might obtain from a bank on the basis of their own credit record.
-In jurisdictions where government agencies are reported to delay payments to public contractors and suppliers, factors with the knowledge and experience to collect payment from government agencies may also help MSMEs face cash flow problems when providing goods or services under a government contract, a business model known as "government invoice factoring".
+- 38. Receivable financing refers to any financing arrangement that uses an amount payable by one party to another for goods or services as the basis for advancing funds to the party to whom the payment is owed.
+Financing can take the form of an outright sale of the receivable at a discount or the receivable being used as collateral to secure a loan. - 39.
+Factoring is a type of receivable financing and is traditionally used to finance the activities of MSMEs.
+14 In order to decide whether to purchase receivables, besides the enforceability of its rights to payment the factor primarily focuses on the creditworthiness of the enterprise's customers who owe payment of the receivable to it, as evidenced by the invoices, rather than on the enterprise's financial statements, fixed collateralizable assets or credit history.
+MSMEs with a creditworthy pool of customers can often obtain financing from a factor at better terms than they might obtain from a bank on the basis of their own credit record.
+In jurisdictions where government agencies are reported to delay payments to public contractors and suppliers, factors with the knowledge and experience to collect payment from